nyghtowl/Code_Name_Jeeves/README.md

 To Do:

-- Improve code for producing the model and plot results to compare
-    - Logistic Regression
-    - Multinomial NB
-    - SVC

-    - Work on split data to make sure same across all
-    - Grid Search
-    - Cross Val
+- Use random parameter to maintain split and chance test train split to take place after vectorized

+- Fix - get feature names is incorrect right now because vectorize and get features taking place after split...

 - Improve features
     - Pass subject and body through model
     - Has date in text body
     - combine subject with body words (also run with separate models)

+- get new data to test teh validity of the classifier

+- Improve code for producing the model and plot results to compare
+    - Grid Search again to improve parameters
+    - show cross val scores

 - Improve models
     - Find an output for comparison of models